 Chock-full of health benefits, zucchini not only gives way to a guilt-free plate but nourishes the body from the inside out.

 Zucchini is high in potassium, which is known for its ability to help reduce blood pressure.
-It also has good levels of folate for breaking down amino acids such as homocysteine, responsible for causing heart attacks and strokes.
+It also has good folate levels for breaking down amino acids such as homocysteine, responsible for causing heart attacks and strokes.
 And the magnesium found in it stabilizes blood pressure, ensuring the heartbeat remains in proper rhythm.

 Related: 9 Health Benefits of Beets

-Because zucchini is so hydrating, and full of essential electrolytes and nutrients, it is often recommended as a food for combating digestive issues.
-It’s even been found to offer anti-inflammatory protection in the GI tract, which can help reduce IBS, leaky gut syndrome and ulcer issues.
+Because zucchini is so hydrating and full of essential electrolytes and nutrients, it is often recommended as a food for combating digestive issues.
+It’s even been found to offer anti-inflammatory protection in the GI tract, which can help reduce IBS, leaky gut syndrome, and ulcer issues.

 Zucchini offers polysaccharide fibers like pectin that work to regulate blood sugar.
 For people suffering from diabetes, zucchini can control blood sugar levels, as it’s an extremely low-carb, low-glycemic food that keeps insulin from spiking and dipping.

 Gluten-Free Zucchini Bread Muffins